 Warning: I have been largely defeated by email flow, so please feel free to send reminders and nudges when needed.

-Selected writing (Full list below)
+Selected writing and media (more formal list below)

 On technology and global affairs: